FIXTradingCommunity/fix-orchestra-spec/v1-0-DRAFT/orchestra_spec.md

 FIX Orchestra Technical Specification

-Version 1.0 Release Candidate 5
+Version 1.0 Draft Standard

-**THIS DOCUMENT IS A RELEASE CANDIDATE FOR A PROPOSED FIX TECHNICAL STANDARD.
-A RELEASE CANDIDATE HAS BEEN APPROVED BY THE GLOBAL TECHNICAL COMMITTEE AS AN INITIAL STEP IN CREATING A NEW FIX TECHNICAL STANDARD.
-POTENTIAL ADOPTERS ARE STRONGLY ENCOURAGED TO BEGIN WORKING WITH THE RELEASE CANDIDATE AND TO PROVIDE FEEDBACK TO THE GLOBAL TECHNICAL COMMITTEE AND THE WORKING GROUP THAT SUBMITTED THE PROPOSAL.
-THE FEEDBACK TO THE RELEASE CANDIDATE WILL DETERMINE IF ANOTHER REVISION AND RELEASE CANDIDATE IS NECESSARY OR IF THE RELEASE CANDIDATE CAN BE PROMOTED TO BECOME A FIX TECHNICAL STANDARD DRAFT.**
+**THIS DOCUMENT IS A DRAFT STANDARD FOR A PROPOSED FIX TECHNICAL STANDARD.
+A DRAFT STANDARD HAS BEEN APPROVED BY THE GLOBAL TECHNICAL COMMITTEE AS THE FINAL STEP IN CREATING A NEW FIX TECHNICAL STANDARD.
+POTENTIAL ADOPTERS ARE STRONGLY ENCOURAGED TO BEGIN WORKING WITH THE DRAFT STANDARD AND TO PROVIDE FEEDBACK TO THE GLOBAL TECHNICAL COMMITTEE AND THE WORKING GROUP THAT SUBMITTED THE PROPOSAL.
+THE FEEDBACK TO THE DRAFT STANDARD WILL DETERMINE WHEN TWO INTEROPERABLE IMPLEMENTATIONS HAVE BEEN ESTABLISHED AND THE DRAFT STANDARD CAN BE PROMOTED TO BECOME A NEW FIX TECHNICAL STANDARD.**

 DISCLAIMER